 Stripping has several types.
 You can choose the best for yourself.
 It is used to seal the gaps between doors or walls.
 Not recommended but, it can also be used to conceal the cracks.
 It is also used to cover up any leaks as it will is much more economical.

-Top-side stripping is also known as the door jamb stripping, has its use just like its name.
+Top-side stripping also known as door jamb stripping, has its use just like its name.
 It is purposely made for the tops like the top of the door where it ends and meets with the wall.
 It is used to seal the gap between the door and the wall.